 PGI stands for Protected Geographical Indication.
 It’s part of a European Union framework that gives legal protection to the name Cornish Pasty and stops inferior products being passed off as genuine Cornish pasties.

-A genuine Cornish pasty must contain:
+Then, a genuine Cornish pasty must contain:

 The ingredients must be uncooked when the pasty is assembled.

 The pastry must be savoury and can be shortcrust, puff or rough puff and must hold all ingredients through cooking and handling without cracking or breaking.

 The pasty must be crimped into a D shape, with the crimp towards one side and glazed with egg, milk or a mixture of both.

 PGI status marks Cornish pasties out as a quality product that the customer can rely on to meet the specified method of making laid down by law.
 When people see the PGI logo on a Cornish pasty, they know they’re getting the real thing.

 Definitely!
 Every day thousands of Cornish pasties are sent all over Britain and beyond, to be sold in shops, supermarkets, cafes, pubs and concessions.
 Many are sold online too.
 Sometimes these are baked and packaged in Cornwall and sometimes they are prepared in Cornwall then freshly baked at their final destination.
 As long as the pasty is made in Cornwall, by an approved Cornish pasty producer, you can enjoy it wherever you are.

 Any product sold using the protected Cornish pasty name needs to be verified.
 Products and production methods are therefore audited by an approved external body.
 After successfully passing this audit, a producer can use the protected name.
 All producers are re-audited periodically to ensure they are still producing genuine Cornish pasties in accordance with the PGI specification.